cofoundry-cms/Cofoundry.Docs/src/Framework/Mail.md

 - **[Cofoundry.Plugins.Mail.MailKit](https://github.com/cofoundry-cms/Cofoundry.Plugins.Mail.MailKit):** Dispatch mail using MailKit, a cross platform alternative to `System.Net.Mail`.
 - **[Cofoundry.Plugins.Mail.SendGrid](https://github.com/cofoundry-cms/Cofoundry.Plugins.Mail.SendGrid):** Dispatch mail using the popular SendGrid service.
-- **[QueuedMail](https://github.com/cofoundry-cms/Cofoundry.Plugins.QueuedMail):** Queues mail for dispatching via a background service, supporting retries and queue management.

 ## Mail Templates

 In order to send an email you first need to create a mail template.
-A mail template comprises of a .net class implementing `IMailTemplate` and a pair of accompanying view files, one for the html template and one for the plain text fallback.
+A mail template comprises of a .NET class implementing `IMailTemplate` and either an HTML view file or a plain text view file, or both.

+Although most email recipients will be able to view HTML emails, it may be blocked or unreadable by some.
+A plain text email will have the best change of being delivered and read.

+If you create both an HTML and plain text view file then a multi-part email will be sent, where the plain text version is only used as a fallback when the HTML version is not permitted.
+Using both is good practice and will ensure your email can be received and read by all recipients.

-Here's an example:
+Here's an example of a multi-part email:

 **ExampleNotificationMailTemplate.cs**